laminlabs/lamin-blog/docs/spatialdata.md

 ---

 Spatial omics technologies — Xenium, Visium, MERFISH, seqFISH, and others — are generating datasets that combine molecular profiling with spatial coordinates.
-The [SpatialData](https://github.com/scverse/spatialdata) framework[^marconato25] provides a unified data format for these heterogeneous datasets: images, segmentation masks, point clouds, shapes, and count tables, all stored in a single `.zarr` store.
+The [SpatialData](https://github.com/scverse/spatialdata) framework[^marconato25] provides a unified format for these heterogeneous datasets: images, segmentation masks, point clouds, shapes, and count tables, all stored in a single `.zarr` store.
 But as spatial datasets accumulate across experiments, technologies, and labs, querying, finding them, and training models on them become a challenge.
-LaminDB's cross-dataset queries & validation can now fill this gap with the new support for `SpatialData`.
+To address this with cross-dataset queries & validation, we're now reporting native `SpatialData` format in LaminDB after more than 2 years of building and improving support for it.

 ## Querying spatial datasets by biological metadata